owagner/logic4mqtt/README.md

 * 0.13 - 2015/04/12 - owagner
   - API: onChange logic was completely broken and would retrigger on every update, or not at all
+  - API: fixed Time.is(xx)Daylight(), which got broken in libnova migration

 * 0.12 - 2015/03/30 - owagner
   - replaced sunrisesunsetlib-java with libnova/novaforjava
   - API: corrected Time.isOfficial() to Time.isOfficialDaylight()